 Leaning into the challenge, rather than resisting it, has helped us stay agile through an unpredictable time.

 We have a small but super engaged and dynamic team here at Treehouse, so, to get the best from our people and bring everybody with us on this unexpected journey, we needed to start being much more transparent about our work and what’s happening.

 We’ve fundamentally changed the way we collaborate, track our work and measure our progress.
 We now have all-hands meetings where we share with everybody where we are financially and our next steps.

 It’s been so powerful having everybody understand where we’re at and what we’re working towards, and it’s really motivated the team to each play their part in helping take us forward.
 This is definitely something we’ll keep doing as a business in the long term.

 Whenever you’re facing any kind of challenge, it’s so important to capture the lessons you’ve learnt from it.

 Taking stock of what helped you work through the problem, and the habits and methods you adopted will make you quicker to respond to unexpected change next time it comes around.

 There’s no doubt that this year has been a real rollercoaster for all of us, but there have been huge positives that will only make us stronger.
 At Treehouse, we’ve gained more experience in what it means to be truly adaptable than any of us could have imagined, and we look forward to taking all of it with us into 2021 and beyond, and to keep helping our clients create cultures of innovation that enable them to do the same.

-If you’d like to talk about how we can help you use design thinking to tackle the challenges you’re facing right now, get in touch.
+Would you like to find out how you can use design thinking to tackle the challenges you’re facing right now?
+We can help.
+Get in touch today.